 Note to all guests arriving via cruise ships.
 Our pick-up and drop-offs are all done right at the dock.
 Look for our BEST TOURS signs!
 We ask that all booked guests disembark as soon as you are allowed, check in at our booth, and stand ready for your tour.

-We are now accepting reservations for tours again.
-We thank everyone for your continued patience as we worked through this pandemic.
+accept reservations for tours again with the hope that an announcement We thank everyone for your continued patience as we worked through this pandemic.

 Fa'afetai tele lava.